-Martin is a committee man.
-He has numerous schemes and committees organised around the neighbourhood.
-He is so obsessive about every detail of everything he does he is driving his long ...
-See full summary »
+Martin Bryce (Richard Briers) is a committee man.
+He has numerous schemes and committees organized around the neighborhood.
+He is so obsessive about every detail of everything he does, he ...

-Martin is a committee man.
-He has numerous schemes and committees organised around the neighbourhood.
-He is so obsessive about every detail of everything he does he is driving his long suffering wife, Anne, slowly crazy.
-Then the new neighbour Paul arrives.
-He has a more worldly outlook than those who live under Martin's organisational spell.
+Martin Bryce (Richard Briers) is a committee man.
+He has numerous schemes and committees organized around the neighborhood.
+He is so obsessive about every detail of everything he does, he is driving his long-suffering wife, Anne (Dame Penelope Wilton), slowly crazy.
+Then the new neighbor Paul Ryman (Peter Egan) arrives.
+He has a more worldly outlook than those who live under Martin's organizational spell.
 There is an immediate clash of personalities because Martin treats everything so seriously, but to Paul, life is for enjoying and not to be taken so seriously.Written by

 Steve Crook <email@example.com>

 34 of 35 people found this review helpful.

 Was this review helpful to you?